Browse our guides and discover our latest research | Feefo

 Online reviews help both your digital reputation management and SEO.
 Although you can’t control the reviews that customers leave, you can control how you respond to them.
 Search engines use online reviews to gather vital information to display to users when they search for your business.

-Advantages of combining online reputation management and SEO
+Advantages of combining online brand reputation management and SEO

 There are many advantages of using SEO to improve your online brand reputation management: